 Stains on your carpet are never fun!
 People generally spend thousands of dollars on carpeting their home, so looking down and seeing little spots, or a big messy stain can be heartbreaking.
-Luckily, Blue Team carpet cleaning professionals of Seatac, Wa have some advice on immediate action that you can take to prevent the stains from becoming permanent!
+Luckily, BLUE TEAM carpet cleaning of Edmonton, Ab has some advice on immediate action that you can take to prevent the stains from becoming permanent!

-- Blood: As gross as it sounds, blood is a common stain and one of the hardest to remove.
-The key is to remove it as quickly as possible, before it sets into the carpet fibres.
-Use a clean white (or very light coloured) cloth and grab some cold water mixed with a bit of dish soap.
+1 Blood: As gross as it sounds, blood is a common stain and one of the hardest to remove.
+The key is to remove it as quickly as possible before it sets into the carpet fibers.
+Use a clean white (or very light-colored) cloth and grab some cold water mixed with a bit of dish soap.
 Put the mixture on the stain, rinse with water, and then blot dry.
 Repeat until the blood is gone.
 You can also use an ammonia solution to remove the stain if the dish soap isn’t working.

-- Red Wine: Wine drinkers can attest that it is horrifying to see that wine glass slipping out of someone’s hand!
+2 Red Wine: Wine drinkers can attest that it is horrifying to see that wine glass slipping out of someone’s hand!
 Red wine can be extremely difficult to remove, but not impossible.
 Using your clean, dry white cloth first blot to remove the excess liquid.
-Then mix some water, and white vinegar together and dab on to the stain.
-Rinse with water, blot dry and repeat if necessary.
+Then mix some water, and white vinegar together and dab onto the stain.
+Rinse with water, blot dry, and repeat if necessary.
 If stain is not coming out with just vinegar, apply a small amount of dish soap to the stain, clean, rinse and blot dry.

 When cleaning stains always remember:

-- Test an inconspicuous area of your carpet first to make sure the colour does not disappear.
+Test an inconspicuous area of your carpet first to make sure the color does not disappear.